msmmb/digit_recognizer/README.md

 ```

 ## Train model
-Since the model doesn't support batches nor paralelization, it takes around 30 minutes to run a single epoch
+Since the model doesn't support batches and paralelization, it takes around 30 minutes to run a single epoch

 ```sh
 python3 train.py